Ever since I graduated college I’ve been a major dreamer.

 Some of them will simply have to wait for a few more years.

 Some of them would have taken off had I stuck with them.
 Oh savvywifey.com, if only I really loved thee.

 Oh I wondered about myself for a while.
 I thought I was some flake who couldn’t settle on one thing and couldn’t give any venture a real chance.

-But now I understand a little better that while I have some growing to do in the area of contentment, that’s also a big part of who I am.
+But now I understand a little better.
+While I have some growing to do in the area of contentment, that’s also a big part of who I am.